mobilecoinfoundation/mcips/text/0049-chain-ids.md

 # Summary
 [summary]: #summary

-Each running MobileCoin consensus network will be started with a string, the "network id".
+Each running MobileCoin consensus network will be started with a string, the "chain id".

-Clients which make requests to consensus **may** pass the expected network id with their request.
+Clients which make requests to consensus **may** pass the expected chain id as a header that goes with their request.
-If this doesn't match the server, an error is returned, which includes the server-side network id in the response.
+If this doesn't match the server, an error is returned, which includes the server-side chain id in the response.
+Client-facing fog servers are similarly updated.

+In a second step, "chain id" will be incorporated into the blockchain itself, and the enclaves will become chain-id aware.

 # Motivation
 [motivation]: #motivation